LeDeathAmongst/snake16/README.md

 1) **Classic** - Original snake game.
 Snake gets longer after eating a piece of fruit.
 2) **Bombs** - "Bombs" are left behind after collecting fruit.
 If you hit a bomb, you lose.
 3) **Colorblind** - Bombs are placed that are the same color as the fruit you need to eat.
-4) **20/20 Vision** - The fruit slowly fades until it invisible.
+4) **20/20 Vision** - The fruit slowly fades until it is invisible.
 Bombs are also left behind.
 5) **Closing In** - The grid gets smaller and smaller as you collect more fruit.
 6) **And Beyond** - The snake is 'infinitely long' from the very beginning.
 7) **Track Star** - The fruit moves across the screen.
 Bombs are also left behind.